 Recruiters are noticing an increase in candidates sharing interview questions with another, giving those who have not yet conducted their interview an unfair advantage.
-Interviewers are overcoming this issue by using randomized interview questions with a pre-recorded video interviewing software, a system that solves many screening problems.
+Interviewers are overcoming this issue by using randomized interview questions with a pre-recorded interviewing software, a system that solves many screening problems.

 For the longest time, candidates interviewing for the same position have been tipping one another off on the interview questions so they can come prepared with the perfect answer.
-This happens a lot with students, glassdoor, or online forums where candidates are able to access hundreds of interview questions for nearly any company they are applying to.
+This happens a lot with students, Glassdoor, or online forums where candidates are able to access hundreds of interview questions for nearly any company they are applying to.

-Typically, what happens is two or more applicants will know one another, and whomever is interviewed first will provide the others with the interview structure, and any questions they may not expect.
+Typically, what happens is two or more applicants will know one another, and whoever is interviewed first will provide the others with the interview structure, and any questions they may not expect.
 This is frustrating as it not only creates an unequal screening process but could lead the recruiter to select the dishonest candidate if they are able to provide the best answers.

 Recruiters like Maria are aware this happens and try their best to detect or prevent it in the first place, but there is almost no way to avoid this issue.
 She can try switching the questions from time to time, but to manually keep track of who she asked what is a time consuming and complicated task.
 She tried to figure out whether candidates knew one another through social media, but this method was flawed as well due to security settings and the fact there is no way to prove candidates may have been speaking to one another.

 Maria recently completed a round of screening interviews over the phone and found herself wondering whether or not this had just happened to her.
 One candidate towards the end, she remembers, seemed very rehearsed and strangely prepared.
 This candidate quickly and smoothly answered a question she designed specifically in hopes of catching applicants off guard, a method she uses to ensure sincerity in responses.